Simone de Beauvoir

 Simone Lucie Ernestine Marie Bertrand de Beauvoir (/də ˈboʊvwɑːr/, /də boʊˈvwɑːr/; [simɔn də bovwaʁ]; 9 January 1908 – 14 April 1986) was a French existentialist philosopher, writer, social theorist, and feminist activist.
 Though she did not consider herself a philosopher, nor was she considered one at the time of her death, she had a significant influence on both feminist existentialism and feminist theory.

-Beauvoir wrote novels, essays, biographies, autobiographies, and monographs on philosophy, politics, and social issues.
-She was known for her dissertation, The Second Sex (1949), a detailed analysis of women's oppression and a foundational tract of contemporary feminism.
-She was also known for her novels, the most known including She Came to Stay (1943) and The Mandarins (1954).
-Her most enduring contribution to literature is her memoirs, notably the first volume, "Mémoires d'une jeune fille rangée" (1958), which has a warmth and descriptive power.
-She also was a highly awarded woman, some of the most notable prizes being: 1954 Prix Goncourt, the 1975 Jerusalem Prize, and the 1978 Austrian State Prize for European Literature.
+Beauvoir wrote novels, essays, short stories, biographies, autobiographies, and monographs on philosophy, politics, and social issues.
+She was best known for her "trailblazing work in feminist philosophy", The Second Sex (1949), a detailed analysis of women's oppression and a foundational tract of contemporary feminism.
+She was also known for her novels, the most famous of which were She Came to Stay (1943) and The Mandarins (1954).

+Her most enduring contribution to literature are her memoirs, notably the first volume, Mémoires d'une jeune fille rangée (1958).
+She received the 1954 Prix Goncourt, the 1975 Jerusalem Prize, and the 1978 Austrian State Prize for European Literature.
+She was also nominated for the Nobel Prize in Literature in 1961, 1969 and 1973.
+However, Beauvoir generated controversy when she briefly lost her teaching job after being accused of sexually abusing some of her students.